 To loosen the impeller (2), tap the vanes of the impeller in a counterclockwise direction (when facing the impeller) with a block of wood or a soft-faced mallet.
-Unscrew the impeller and replace it if cracked or badly worn.
+Be careful not to damage the impeller vanes.
 Use caution when removing the impeller; tension on the seal spring will be released as the impeller is unscrewed.

-Slide the impeller adjusting shims (37) off the impeller shaft.
+Inspect the impeller and replace it if cracked or badly worn.
+Remove the impeller adjusting shims (4) from the shaft.
 Tie and tag the shims or measure and record their thickness for ease of reassembly.